Lade, Trondheim

 Lade (Hlaðir) is a neighborhood in the city of Trondheim in Trøndelag county, Norway.
 It is in the borough of Østbyen in Trondheim Municipality, just northeast of the city centre of Midtbyen and north of the Lademoen neighborhood.
 Lade is located on a peninsula bordering the Trondheimsfjord, an important waterway dating back to the Viking Age.
 It is the site of the historic Lade estate (Lade gaard) and of Lade Church (Lade kirke), which dates to around 1190.
+Lade in the tenth and eleventh centuries is sometimes called Hlathðr or Hlathir by historians.